 Implementation of the CRPD in Germany was assessed by the Committee for the first time in 2015.
 The result was published on 27 April 2015 in its "Concluding Observations".
 In this document, the committee’s experts revealed problems, raised points of criticism and formulated recommendations, which pointed the way forward for further UN CRPD implementation in Germany.
 The Concluding Observations call on federal, Länder and local authorities to attend to the implementation recommendations pertaining to their respective mandates.
 The National CRPD Monitoring Mechanism has published documents on the implementation of individual rights.
 You can find these under Views of the Monitoring Mechanism.

+Under "Documents relating to the 2nd State party report procedure" you can find the most important documents.
 You can retrieve relevant documents and information on the first State party review 2011–2015 from the archive.

 If you have any questions on the State party review, please contact Peter Litschke (+49 30/259359-457, email@example.com).